So, what are the 4 stages of an affair?

-- The unfaithful spouse has carried on the affair for a period of time, feeding the beast of the dopamine release high.
+- The unfaithful spouse has carried on the affair for a period of time.
+As the affair continues, it feeds the beast of the dopamine release high.
 They are usually unaware of the biological response which is tricking them into thinking it’s “love”.

 - The excitement of the affair starts to wane somewhat, as the constant secrecy takes its toll on the unfaithful spouse.
 Also, the ‘perceived perfection of the affair partner’ starts to show it’s cracks.
 Their faults begin to surface more now and become harder to deny and overlook.

 - The affair soon resembles all the same characteristics of addiction.
 (Their life has become unmanageable trying to juggle all the secrets and lies.
 They have an inability to stop easily on their own no matter how hard they try.
 Their feelings of withdrawal are real when not with the affair partner.
-This ‘withdrawal’ is highly influenced by the lack of dopamine ‘high’ one gets when with the affair partner).
+The ‘withdrawal’ they feel is because of a lack of dopamine ‘high’ they had while with their affair partner).

-Eventually, they get sloppy about maintaining the secret, and the affair is either discovered or they confess.
+Eventually, couples in an affair get sloppy about maintaining the secret.
+An affair is either discovered or they confess.
 Those are two entirely different Discovery Day’s, but the pain the betrayed spouse feels is still the same either way.
-Their world is turned upside down as they are suddenly thrust into the knowledge of their spouses adultery.

 - This is when the betrayed spouse often witnesses behavior VERY uncharacteristic in their unfaithful spouse.
-The unfaithful spouse may not have been ‘ready’ or willing to break off the affair yet if the discovery was discovered, not by their confession.
 They might resent being confronted to make a choice for the marriage or the affair partner.
 The betrayed spouse is often shocked at how difficult that choice is for them to make!

 If the unfaithful spouse continues in their affair, it will only do greater damage to the betrayed spouses trust.
 This only delays the recovery of the marriage.